'Crazy Rich Asians' co-writer leaves sequel over pay parity issue: report | Devdiscourse

 Meanwhile, Lim had already signed a first-position contract with Disney Animation for four years and is currently writing the screenplay of Awkwafina-starrer "Raya and the Last Dragon" for the studio.
 Lim said Disney would have been willing to do a "carve out" on her availability.

-The writer was offered another deal for the sequel in February where she was to be given a fee that was close to what Chiarelli was getting but she passed.
-Chiarelli had volunteered to split his fee with Lim, who while grateful, thought she should have been paid for what she deserved.
+The writer was offered another deal to come onboard the sequel in February where she was to be given a fee that was close to what Chiarelli was getting but she passed the offer.
+Chiarelli had volunteered to split his fee with Lim, who while grateful, refused to back down.
 "Pete has been nothing but incredibly gracious, but what I make shouldn't be dependent on the generosity of the white-guy writer.
 If I couldn't get pay equity after Crazy Rich Asians, I can't imagine what it would be like for anyone else, given that the standard for how much you're worth is having established quotes from previous movies, which women of colour would never have been (hired for).
 There's no realistic way to achieve true equity that way," she said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)